Braided Stainless Steel Front and Rear Brake Hoses

 - Braided stainless steel hoses are more resistant to damage from rocks, tree branches, etc. you may encounter off-road

 - Braided stainless steel hoses improve pedal feel and brake response

 - Braided stainless steel hoses last much longer than conventional rubber

-This kit includes two (2) braided stainless steel brake hoses either 12 or 18″ in length.
-Select your brake hose length below.
+This kit includes two (2) braided stainless steel brake hoses 18″ or 24″ in length.

-This product is a pair of D.O.T. approved stainless steel braided brake hoses, with attached fittings for connecting to calipers and hard lines.
-These brake hoses are available in 12″ or 18″ lengths.
+This product is a pair of D.O.T. approved stainless steel braided brake hoses for the front and rear axle.
+These brake hoses are 24″ long.

 Special Note For Anyone Performing A Solid Axle Swap

 If you’re swapping a solid axle onto a vehicle that previously had an independent suspension, you may find that an 18″ brake hose isn’t long enough to connect your calipers to the brake line on the frame of the vehicle.
 Instead of looking for an even longer brake hose than 18″, we strongly recommend that you re-route the front brake hard lines so they are mounted similarly to those on the rear axle.